 I was so ecstatic when I got the opportunity to attend the BC Seafood Festival as media among other domestic and international media journalists.

 All of us attending the BC Seafood Festival stayed at the Holiday Inn Express & Suites Comox Valley (now Bayview Hotel) in Courtenay so we got to bond and end up becoming friends.

-When I checked-in, I got a gift bag full of goodies including wine from 40 Knots Winery, chocolate from Hot Chocolates, and smoked oysters from Fanny Bay Oysters!
+When I checked-in, there was a gift bag full of goodies including wine from 40 Knots Winery, chocolate from Hot Chocolates, and smoked oysters from Fanny Bay Oysters!

 I attended the BC Seafood Festival from June 9-14 with a jam-packed itinerary of educational tours, beautiful sights, meet and greets, and, what I do best, eating and drinking.